 This would be linked with European Commission proposals for development of such a site on a pan-European basis.
 This site should also provide linkages to websites for government departments as well as representative agencies and voluntary groups.’

 In response to this recommendation the NSMC Joint Secretariat, on behalf of the Office of the First Minister and the Deputy First Minister (OFMDFM and Department of Foreign Affairs (DFA), awarded a contract, to the Centre for Cross-Border Studies (CCBS)to develop a Cross-border Mobility website (www.borderpeople.info) as a central access point for all cross-border mobility information on the island of Ireland.
-The project was initially funded in 2007 by the EU PEACE Programme and then developed as part of the Centre’s 2009-2012 INICCO-1 programme with EU INTERREG funding.
+The project was initially funded in 2007 by the EU PEACE Programme and then developed with EU INTERREG funding.
 It is currently funded by the Department of Foreign Affairs and Trade’s Reconciliation Fund.

 As well as providing information to citizens the Border People project has actively engaged with policy and decision makers.
 Raymond McCartney MLA wrote in support: